mnelson4/printmyblog/readme.txt

 = 3.25.5 xxxx =
 * Developer: simplify adding custom fonts to designs (introduces PrintMyBlog\domain\DefaultDesignTemplates::getPdfFontSettings() and adds custom font CSS if those settings are used)
 * Enhancement: avoid pagebreaks between images and their captions
+* Feature: in Pro Print, introduce CSS class "pmb-snap" to snap a block or image to nearest page edge

 = 3.25.4 xxxx =
 * Bugfix: on the designs page, fixed bug that only showed first 10 designs